 What this means, typically, is that you have to be in someone's private residence and have permission to smoke.
 However, if you find yourself in a hotel that allows smoking in the rooms, you are legally allowed to smoke marijuana there.

 If you are 21 years of age or older in Washington State, you will not be prosecuted under state law for the possession or use of:

 - 72 ounces of liquid marijuana-infused product

-Vaporizers, also referred to as vape pens or vapor inhalers, have become popular "smokeless" ways to consume marijuana but still require "useable marijuana."
+According to I-502, "usable marijuana" refers to the dried marijuana flowers.
+Vaporizers also referred to as vape pens or vapor inhalers, have become popular "smokeless" ways to consume marijuana but still require "useable marijuana."